 Appeal directly to the state to get a DHS Appeal Hearing with a Human Services Judge.
 You must appeal in writing or on their website.
-See "How do I appeal to the state?" below.
+See the section "How do I appeal to the state?"

 - You have to appeal within 30 days of the date of the notice.
 But you can appeal as late as 90 days if you have "good cause" (a good reason) to appeal late.
-After 90 days it is too late to file an appeal. - If you want to keep your PCA hours during your appeal, you have to say that when you appeal and appeal - 1) within 10 days after the health plan sent the notice or - 2) before the date your PCA hours are going to stop or be reduced (whichever is later).
+After 90 days it is too late to file an appeal. - If you want to keep your PCA hours during your appeal, you have to say that when you appeal.
+And you have to appeal: - 1) within 10 days after the health plan sent the notice or - 2) before the date your PCA hours are going to stop or be reduced (whichever is later).